 Most lecture demonstrations are far above the vocabulary and grasping power of the casual listener.

 But I recommend that if at all you listen to musician talk about music, attend a lecture demonstration by Neyveli Santhanagopalan.
-He has a delightful sense of humor, a soft and cultured style of presentation, a deep and developed appreciation of both poetry and Carnatic compostion, and caters to scholar and beginner alike in the audience.
+He has a delightful sense of humor, a soft and cultured style of presentation, a deep and developed appreciation of both poetry and Carnatic composition, and caters to scholar and beginner alike in the audience.

 For history of the music, or musicians, attend a lecture by Sriram V.